Winter bedding plants make it easy to create colourful displays that keep your garden looking great even through the cold winter months.

 Violas will paint your autumn and winter flower displays with splashes of vibrant colour.
 Varieties flower from October to May, so you can enjoy wonderful violas month after month.
 Compact and beautifully eye-catching, use them in beds or pots for a pop of colour wherever your garden needs it.

-Caring for Viola plants
+How to care for Viola plants

 Grow Viola plants in well-drained soil in sun or partial.
 Water regularly and feed occasionally.
 Overwatering in winter may lead to root damage.
 Deadhead regularly to encourage new blooms.